adamvduke/bcrypt-cli/README.md

     Use bcrypt to hash a password

 generate [<flags>]
-    Output a random password and it's bcrypt hash
+    Output a random password and its bcrypt hash
 ```